Inside This Article

 Cyberbullying is becoming predominant in our tech-savvy generation.
-Cyberbullies go under cover of the screen on various social media platforms to degrade others through hurtful comments, slander, the spread of rumours, disclose of embracing images, threaten and harass their victims.
-This is one of the numerous effects of social media.
+Cyberbullies go under cover of the screen on various social media platforms to degrade others through hurtful comments, slander, the spread of rumours, disclosing of embarrassing images, threatening and harassing of their victims.
+This is one of the numerous negative effects of social media.

 6. Prejudicial Bullying

 This form of child bullying at school is carried out to humiliate others because of their race, religion, skin colour, background, weaknesses, health challenges, or sexual orientation.
 This usually results in restrictions and isolation of the victim.

 For instance, the segregation of new kids or kids from poor homes who are less privileged.

 How to Tell If Your Kids Are Being Bullied

 There are many ways to know if your kids are being bullied, and they include:

 Lost of interest in studies

 Change in eating pattern

 Withdrawal from normal lifestyle